The Case For Email Security

-Anyone who has system administrator permission on any of the SMTP Servers that your message visits, can not only read your message, but they can delete or change the message before it continues on to its destination.
-Your recipient has no way to tell if the email message that you sent has been altered!
-If the message was merely deleted they wouldn’t even know it had been sent.
+Anyone who has system administrator permission on any of the SMTP servers that the message visits can not only read your message, but they can delete or change the message before it continues to its destination.
+The recipient cannot tell if the email message has been altered!
+If the message were merely deleted, they wouldn’t even know it had been sent.

 It is very easy to construct messages that appear to be sent by someone else.
 Many viruses take advantage of this situation to propagate themselves.
-In general, there it is very hard to be sure that the apparent sender of a message is the true sender – the sender’s name could have been easily fabricated.
-See “Who stole my email address?“
+In general, it is tough to be sure that the apparent sender of a message is the actual sender- the sender’s name could have been easily fabricated.
+See “Who Stole My Email Address?”

 Just as a message can be modified, messages can be saved, modified, and re-sent later!
-You could receive a valid original message, but then receive subsequent faked messages could appear valid.
+You could receive a valid original message, but subsequent faked messages could appear valid.
 This has significant implications for automated systems that ingest email and perform automated actions based on their contents.

 Messages are usually stored in plain text on SMTP Servers.
-Thus, backups of these servers’ disks usually contains plain text copies of your messages.
-As backups may be kept for years and can be read by anyone with access to them, your messages could still be exposed in insecure places even after you think that all copies have been “deleted”.
+Thus, backups of these servers’ disks usually contain plain text copies of your messages.
+As backups may be kept for years and can be read by anyone with access to them, your messages could still be exposed in insecure places even after you think that all copies have been “deleted.”

-Because normal email messages can be forged, there is no way for you to prove that someone sent you a particular message.
-This means that even if someone DID send you a message, they can successfully deny it.
-This has implications with regards to using email for contracts, business communications, electronic commerce, etc. See: DKIM: Fight Spam and Forged Email by Signing your Messages.
+Because regular email messages can be forged, there is no way to prove that someone sent a particular message.
+This means that even if someone DID send a message, they could successfully deny it.
+This has implications for using email for contracts, business communications, electronic commerce, etc. See DKIM: Fight Spam and Forged Email by Signing your Messages.

 Symmetric and Asymmetric Encryption in a Nutshell

-In order to understand how we can mitigate the security problems described in Sections 2 and 3, a basic knowledge of the two main types of encryption will be very useful.
+To understand how we can mitigate the email security problems described above, a basic knowledge of the two main types of encryption will be advantageous.
 This section presents these concepts in a simple, straightforward form.